-- Both the equipment and the line should be considered energized. - Move the equipment away from the line, if you can do so safely. - Remain on the equipment. - Warn others to stay far away. - Have someone call 911 and LG&E and KU at 800-331-7370 immediately. - If fire or other imminent danger forces you off: - Do NOT touch the equipment and the ground at the same time. - Jump clear, and land with your feet together. - Shuffle away with small steps, keeping both feet close together and on the ground at all times. - Do not return to the equipment until utility personnel tell you it is safe.
+- Both the equipment and the line should be considered energized. - Move the equipment away from the line, if you can do so safely. - Remain on the equipment. - Warn others to stay far away. - Have someone call 911 first and then LG&E at 800-331-7370 or KU and ODP at 800-981-0600 immediately. - If fire or other imminent danger forces you off: - Do NOT touch the equipment and the ground at the same time. - Jump clear, and land with your feet together. - Shuffle away with small steps, keeping both feet close together and on the ground at all times. - Do not return to the equipment until utility personnel tell you it is safe.